 Sacked marketing man Eddie Murphy explodes the myth that hell is other people's children when he opens his own kids' day centre after becoming a stay-at-home dad when he can't find a job.
 After all, they can look after their own kids, why not other peoples?
 How hard can it be?
-Hilarious comedy for all the family!
+Rowdy family fun.

 Charlie (Murphy) and Phil (Garlin) are highly paid advertising execs who are so consumed by their jobs that they don't know their kids.